Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 See [§7.2.3](https://ambermd.org/doc12/Amber21.pdf#subsection.7.2.3) for details on how this affects numerical accuracy.
 Possible values are:

-    * < 0: asympKSpaceTolerance = tolerance/10
+    * when < 0: asympKSpaceTolerance = tolerance/10
-    * 0: no cutoff
+    * when = 0: no cutoff
-    * > 0: given value determines the maximum error in the reciprocal-space long range asymptotics calculations
+    * when > 0: given value determines the maximum error in the reciprocal-space long range asymptotics calculations

     _New in v1.5.0_